 - Unit testing: Developers test the most basic parts of code like classes, interfaces, and functions/procedures.
 They know how their code should respond and can make adjustments depending on output.

 - Component testing: Other names are module or program testing.
 It’s similar to unit testing but contains a higher level of integration.
 Modules of the software are tested for defects to verify their individual function.

 - Integration testing: This identifies errors when modules are integrated.
 Different integration tests are bottom up, top down, and functional incremental.

 - System testing: Components of a project are tested as a whole in different environments with this method.
 It falls under the black box method and is one of the final tests in the process.
 It determines if the system functions as it should to meet business and user needs.

 - Alpha testing: Internal staff test the software at the developer’s site in a simulated or actual environment.
 After that, developers rectify bugs and other issues.

-These software tests focus on specific objectives.
+Different types of software tests are designed to focus on specific objectives.

-- Installation testing: The software test engineer and the configuration manager conduct this test to ensure the end-user can install and run the program.
+- Installation testing: The software test engineer and the configuration manager conduct this test to ensure the end user can install and run the program.
 It covers areas like installation files, installation locations, and administrative privileges.